Employer Information

 AM – Willow Ward Round

-The department The placement is at the Wotton Lawn Hospital, Gloucester, which is a purpose built inpatient facility.
-There are 66 ‘acute’ and 10 ‘intensive care’ beds.
+The placement is at the Wotton Lawn Hospital, Gloucester which is a purpose-built inpatient facility.
+There are 66 ‘acute’ and 10 ‘intensive care’ beds

-The type of work to expect and learning opportunities The placement begins with 3 days induction.
+The placement begins with 3 days induction.
 The F2 is based on the wards.
-Usually there is one ward round per week, a multi-disciplinary business meeting, an in-house teaching session and dedicated Foundation year teaching session on alternate weeks.
-The F2 gets 1-hour supervision with the Consultant every week.
+Usually there is one ward round per week, a multi-disciplinary team meeting, an in-house teaching session and dedicated Foundation year teaching session on alternate weeks.
+The F2 gets 1-hour supervision with their clinical supervisor every week.

-Community placement is offered one day a week in four different subspecialties rotating each month covering Eating disorders, Child Psychiatry, General adult psychiatry (Recovery team) and Learning disability.
+Community placement is offered one day a week in four different subspecialties rotating each month covering Eating disorder, Child Psychiatry, General adult psychiatry (Recovery team) and Learning disability.

-Where the placement is based The placement is based in Dean Ward, Wotton Lawn.
+The placement is based at one of the wards in Wotton law hospital (Dean Ward, abbey ward, priory ward and Kingsholm ward).
 The Trust operates a Partial Shift on-call system.
 On-call is based at Wotton Lawn, Gloucester but travel to Charlton Lane Hospital in Cheltenham and other Trust locations in Gloucestershire will be required.

-Main duties of the placement Admitting, clerking and day-to-day medical care of the patients admitted under the care of their supervising Consultant.
-Clear and defensible documentation of patient interactions.
-Preparing discharge summaries and updating the GPs for continuity of care.
+Admitting, clerking and day to day medical care of the patients admitted under the care of their supervising Consultant.
+Clear documentation of patient interactions.
+Preparing discharge summaries and updating the GPs for continuity of care

 Typical working pattern in this placement